On this page

-In this blog post, we will explore essential preprocessing techniques for normalizing animal images, preparing them for individual identification.
+In this post, we will explore essential preprocessing techniques for normalizing animal images, preparing them for individual identification.

 We will focus on the initial stages of the machine learning pipelines developed for various projects, specifically bear and trout identification.
 In both cases, similar computer vision techniques and strategies were employed to successfully create robust identification systems.